 If you’re looking for a Europe road trip planner, then Rome2rio and/or Google Maps will be able to give you the best directions.
 Admittedly, I haven’t driven much in Europe so I can’t be that helpful with regard to the best routes and what driving is like.

 When you’re travelling – things can go wrong.
 It’s better to be prepared than to have to cover a very expensive medical bill out of the country and out of your own currency.

 Travel insurance, or any travel medical coverage, is something which you absolutely should have – and you’ll know why when you read about what happened in Rotterdam.

 Europe Trip Itinerary – Western/Central Europe

 You might be wondering how I ended up on this Euro Trip.
 Okay, here’s the backstory:

 Will and I remain friends to this day, and every so often we rehash that first trip together.
-There’s a ton of memories.
-Without further ado, here’s the map of our Europe trip Itinerary.
+There are a ton of memories.

 - It did not include anything overly hot and/or close to the Mediterranean – but we love Spain, Malta, Croatia, and Italy – and write about them frequently.